We are a political subdivision of New York State and are contracted with Lewis County.

-The Lewis County Soil & Water Conservation District is here to assist the landowners and municipalities of Lewis County, New York with natural resource concerns, aid in reducing erosion and protecting water quality.
+The Lewis County Soil & Water Conservation District is here to assist the landowners and municipalities of Lewis County with natural resource concerns, aid in reducing erosion and protecting water quality.

 The mission of the Lewis County Soil and Water Conservation District is to support a comprehensive natural resource program for county residents and landowners by implementing projects and programs that will preserve, protect and enhance the wise use of the county’s soil, water and related resources.